josephharrisonbraze/braze-docs/_docs/_hidden/misc_reference/x-in-y-behavior.md

 If the Company or Local time is Pacific Time, and the user enters the Canvas step at 8:00PM PT on 4/13, Braze will schedule this Canvas step for 11:05 am PT on 4/14.

-## Previous X in Y Filter Behavior
+## Previous x in y filter behavior

 Braze has a specific category of Segmentation Filters called "X in Y Filters".
 These filters each have similar functionality defined by the following characteristics: